-The MVI56 Generic ASCII Ethernet Interface module is designed to allow ControlLogix processors to interface easily with ASCII devices using the TCP/IP protocol and the ControlLogix processor.
-Compatible devices may be either ASCII instruments with Ethernet built-in or Ethernet connection via a thin server to the existing ASCII device.
+The MVI71 Generic ASCII Ethernet Interface module is designed to allow PLC processors to interface easily with ASCII devices using the TCP/IP protocol.
+Compatible devices may be either ASCII instruments with built-in Ethernet or Ethernet connection via a thin server to the existing ASCII device.

-Five servers and clients are present on the module permitting both the reception and transmission of data between the Rockwell Automation processor and attached devices.
+Five servers and Clients are present on the module permitting both the reception and transmission of data between the Rockwell Automation processor and attached devices.

-The MVI56-GEC module is a powerful communication interface for ControlLogix processors.
-Developed under license from Rockwell Automation, the module incorporates proprietary backplane technology that enables powerful data access between the module and the ControlLogix processor.
+The MVI71-GEC module is a powerful communication interface for PLC processors.
+Developed under license from Rockwell Automation, the module incorporates proprietary backplane technology that enables powerful data access between the module and the PLC processor.